-On the western coast of New Zealand’s North Island is Piha Beach, an often-times rough surf beach complete with black sand.
-Visitors to Piha Beach claim that in the summer the sand is hotter than on most other beaches.
+On the western coast of New Zealand’s North Island lies Piha Beach, an oftentimes rough surf beach complete with black sand.
+Visitors claim that in the summer, the sand is hotter here than on most other beaches.

 Miho no Matsubara, Shizuoka City, Japan

-For centuries Japanese artists have depicted the majestic Mount Fuji from the shores of Miho no Matsubara, a beach that provides perfect views of the summit.
-The beach is known for its distinctive pine trees.
+For centuries, Japanese artists have depicted the majestic Mount Fuji from the shores of Miho no Matsubara, a beach that provides perfect views of the summit.
+The beach is also known for its distinctive pine trees.

 Jökulsárlón Beach, Vatnajökull National Park, Iceland

 Iceland is a hotbed of volcanic and geothermal activity, and it is these natural forces that created the black sands at Jökulsárlón Beach.
-Located on a glacial lake in southeastern Iceland, Jökulsárlón Beach is known for glistening black sand that’s covered in large pieces of icebergs.
-For this it’s gained the moniker “Diamond Beach.”
+Located on a glacial lake in southeastern Iceland, Jökulsárlón is known for its glistening black sand covered in large pieces of icebergs.
+For this reason, it has gained the moniker “Diamond Beach.”

 Playa Negra, Guanacaste Province, Costa Rica

-Though surfers head here for sought-after right-hand barrel waves, Playa Negra is also known for its long stretches of black sand (hence its name).
-The beach is only accessible by dirt road.
+Though surfers head here for sought-after right-hand barrel waves, Playa Negra also lures visitors with its long stretch of black sand (hence its name).
+Note: The beach is only accessible by dirt road.